Neelkamal692/Youtube_Video_Chat_Extension/README.md

 A Chrome extension that connects to a Hugging Face Gradio backend to process YouTube videos and provide AI-powered Q&A about video content.

+> **Note:** This extension currently only works for YouTube videos with English transcripts.

 ## 🚀 Quick Start

 ### Prerequisites